calimero-archive/docs/docs/getting_started/oracle.md

 ## Accessing Oracle data

 After storing key-value pairs in a KV Oracle contract, you can access these values from other contracts within the same shard.
-To achieve this, you can utilize the `get_value` function provided by the KV Oracle contract.
+To achieve this, you can utilize the `get_value` function provided by the KV Oracle contract, as described in the code below:

-Here's a step-by-step guide on how to access key-value pairs within the shard from other contracts:

 1. In your contract code, import the necessary dependencies for interacting with the KV Oracle contract: